Articles Of Organization In Virginia (Jun. 2026) – LLC Filing Guide

 3. You Cannot Obtain Your LLC’s EIN, Tax IDs, Or Licenses

-You can NOT acquire your Employer Identification Number (EIN) from the Internal Revenue Service (IRS) until your Virginia LLC is officially approved by the Virginia SCC.
+You can’t get your Employer Identification Number (EIN) from the Internal Revenue Service (IRS) without getting your Virginia LLC in place.
+Gain approval from the SCC and you can complete your filing.

 4. Your Business Faces Serious Credibility And Operational Risks

-- Customers and vendors may refuse to work with your business long-term or offer favorable trade terms.
+• Customers and vendors may refuse to work with you long-term.
+If they do, they may offer unfavorable trade terms.

-- You may be flagged as disqualified at the KYC stage when working with large clients, banks, and government contractors.
+• You may get flagged as “disqualified” at the KYC stage when working alongside banks, large clients, and government contractors.

-- Your access may be blocked on business platforms.
-This includes payment processors, B2B procurement, and vendor portals.
+• Business platform access may get blocked.
+Examples include payment processors, B2B procurement, and vendor portals.

 Contact Information For The Virginia SCC